gnostique/DataScience/class_001.md

 # Class Notes:
-1. There are no labs(i.e. they are not manditory).
+1. There are no labs(i.e. they are not mandatory).
 2. Simply logging into the platform for live sessions will earn 1/2 of your participation grade.
-The rest will come from actuall participation in the class.
+The rest will come from actual participation in the class.
 3. Homework for 1 is due before the start of Live Session 2.
 4. Its not too early to start thinking about topic for final project.(https://archive.ics.uci.edu/ml/index.php)
 5. This class starts slow then builds in speed.
-6. You are strongly encouraged to collaborate on homeowork, but please make note of it on your submission.
+6. You are strongly encouraged to collaborate on homework, but please make note of it on your submission.
 7. __Office hours are the primary opportunity for Homework Discussion__
 8. Homework 1-4 is reasonable effort.
 9. Homework 5-7 are very hard.